What's the first thing that comes to your mind when you think of Korea? K-pop? K-drama? The food? The unique cafes?

 Korea is also appealing to those who still want that sense of community like they had in university.
 The expat community is huge here and it is great to be around like-minded people.
 Also, a lot of us grew up listening to K-Pop or falling in love to K-Dramas.
 If not, the sweet and spicy food should be enough to convince you!

-People come here for many reasons and do various jobs, but the majority of (western) foreigners come with the purpose to teach.
+People come here for many reasons and do various jobs, but the majority of (western) foreigners come with the purpose of teaching English abroad.
 I would love to pretend that I know about other occupations in Korea, as I am curious myself!
 However, it is only fair that I write about what I know and have experienced.

 There is a "non-teaching Korea" group on Facebook that puts up various job posting daily, but many of those jobs require you to already be in Korea and have a visa.
 Trust me, all expats wish we could be voice actors, models, musicians, and more, but you will have to do more digging to figure out how to achieve visas that support these jobs.